cortex-lab/Suite2P/README.txt

 This code was written by Marius Pachitariu and is provided here with no warranty.
+Please direct all questions and requests to marius10patgmaildotcom.

 I. Introduction